One day, when I was in second grade, I remember thinking to

 a fun week, it is also deeply enriching.

-- Bernie helped us form a play / fun community within the
+- Bernie helped us form a play / Play Community within the

 group.
 His passion, dedication and knowledge of fun and